ggabelmann/ggabelmann.github.io/README.md

 * Do "full lifecycle" development because every part of software engineering is important, interesting, and necessary.
 * Release projects to Production frequently.
 * Work with people who are results-focused, but also take time to help each other.
 * Create my own software libraries to understand how things really work.
-(See my [Github Profile](https://github.com/ggabelmann/) for some examples.)
+(See my [Github Profile](https://github.com/ggabelmann/) for some examples, like [jcrawl](https://github.com/ggabelmann/jcrawl) (a java-based web crawler) and [NeuroEvolution](https://github.com/ggabelmann/NeuroEvolution) (a java-based neural network that can evolve).)

 ## Posts